daormar/debasher/doc/design_doc_resident.md

 `Supervisor` changes above, which it depends on.

 - **Usage: `debasher_stop_resident -d <outdir> [-x <name>[,<name>...]]
-  [--timeout <secs>]`.** `-d` is the program's own output directory, same as every other engine tool that operates on one. `-x` names process(es) to leave alone entirely (not waited for, not signalled): for `on_node_permanently_failed`'s planned use (escalation section above), which must not wait forever on a node it has already given up on.
+  [--timeout <secs>] [--keep-supervisor]`.** `-d` is the program's own output directory, same as every other engine tool that operates on one. `-x` names process(es) to leave alone entirely (not waited for, not signalled): for `on_node_permanently_failed`'s own use (escalation section above), which must not wait forever on a node it has already given up on. `--timeout` (default 60, the same default `FORCE_STOP_TIMEOUT_SECS` already used) bounds the whole graceful attempt; past it, falls back to `debasher_stop -d
-  `--timeout` (default 60, the same default `FORCE_STOP_TIMEOUT_SECS` already used) bounds the whole graceful attempt; past it, falls back to `debasher_stop -d <outdir>` (a hard kill of the entire program), so this always ends the program one way or another, never hangs indefinitely by itself.
+  <outdir>` (a hard kill of the entire program), so this always ends the
+  program one way or another, never hangs indefinitely by itself.
+  `--keep-supervisor` skips stopping the program's `Supervisor` (step 1 of the Sequence below), also for `on_node_permanently_failed`'s own use: it calls this tool from a thread of the very `Supervisor` process it would otherwise target (see the escalation section above for why that specifically must not happen, not just should not).
 - **Finds the program's nodes and its `Supervisor` (if any) the same way `debasher::_validate_resident_program_processes` already does**: loads the module, iterates `DEBASHER_PROGRAM_PROCESSES`, and classifies each with the existing `debasher::_classify_resident_process_role` (no new classifier written for this).
 - **Sequence:**
-  1. If the program has a `Supervisor`, stop it first (a stop signal to its whole process group, see below) and wait for its own `.finished`, before touching any node it watches: this is exactly why `Supervisor` itself needed a stop signal of its own (subsection above), and it is what keeps this tool from racing a relaunch it did not ask for.
+  1. If the program has a `Supervisor` and `--keep-supervisor` was not given, stop it first (a stop signal to its whole process group, see below) and wait for its own `.finished`, before touching any node it watches: this is exactly why `Supervisor` itself needed a stop signal of its own (subsection above), and it is what keeps this tool from racing a relaunch it did not ask for.
   2. Record each node's halted marker as it stands right now (its content, or `-1` if absent): the baseline a fresh one has to beat.
   3. Write `shutdown` into every node's own control ports (the design doc's